JamesLochhead/manipulate_firefox_bookmarks/README.md

 ## Description

-A command utility to convert a backup of Firefox bookmarks (JSON file) into plain text, plain text with extra formatting, or Markdown.
+A command-line utility to convert a backup of Firefox bookmarks (JSON file) into plain text, plain text with extra formatting, or Markdown.

 Output is to stdout and intended to be used in conjunction with file